 The fourth searcher tries an all-in-one loader.
 It searches the C path for a library for the root name of the given module.
 For instance, when requiring a.b.c, it will search for a C library for a.
-If found, it looks into it for an open function for the submodule; in our example, that would be luaopen_a_b_c.
+If found, it looks into it for an open function for the submodule; in our example, that would be luaopen\a\b\c.
 With this facility, a package can pack several C submodules into one single library, with each submodule keeping its original open function.

 package.loadlib (libname, funcname).
 Dynamically links the host program with the C library libname.
-Inside this library, looks for a function funcname and returns this function as a C function.
-(So, funcname must follow the protocol (see lua_CFunction)).
+Inside this library, looks for a function function and returns this function as a C function.
+(So, funcname must follow the protocol (see lua CFunction)).

 This is a low-level function.
 It completely bypasses the package and module system.
-Unlike require, it does not perform any path searching and does not automatically adds extensions. libname must be the complete file name of the C library, including if necessary a path and extension. funcname must be the exact name exported by the C library (which may depend on the C compiler and linker used).
+Unlike require, it does not perform any path searching and does not automatically adds extensions. libname must be the complete file name of the C library, including if necessary a path and extension. function must be the exact name exported by the C library (which may depend on the C compiler and linker package.path.
+The path used by require to search for a Lua loader.